William von Meister: Career

 After leaving Georgetown in 1973, von Meister started a wholesale liquor company, but found it "boring" and decided to move into consulting.
 After creating a database for Litton Bionetics, he was hired by Western Union to create a computerized billing system.

 In 1978, von Meister founded The Source, the first popular online services company.
 The Source was eventually sold to Reader's Digest and later acquired by rivals CompuServe.

 In 1982, von Meister was working on a project called the Home Music Store, which was to be beamed by way of the Westar IV communications satellite to cable television companies all over the United States, who would then provide it to their subscribers.
 For a monthly service charge of less than $10 (including rental of the necessary decoder box) plus a per-album fee (normally a little more than half the list price of the record), subscribers would be able to receive, decode, and record a digitally encoded and transmitted copy of the album.
 However, there is no evidence that the project ever came to fruition.

 In 1983, Control Video Corporation, the predecessor of America Online, was founded by von Meister.
 The company originally ran the GameLine dial-up service for the Atari 2600, which Meister claimed to be able to handle up to 100,000 users.

 Personal life and death

-Meister has at least one brother, Peter.
-Von Meister died of cancer in Great Falls, Virginia, at the age of 53, leaving behind his son, Frederick William von Meister.
+Bill von Meister has four siblings, Peter, Nora, Rudy and Joseph.
+Von Meister died of cancer in Great Falls, Virginia, at the age of 53, leaving behind his children, Katherine Neysa and Frederick William von Meister.